life-itself/tao/operations/onboarding-checklist/README.md

 * [ ] Add to team Whatsapp channel
 * [ ] Invite to Wordpress
 * [ ] Add to Zotero once username is received
-* [ ] Add to Life Itself and Rufus Pollock Org Gitlab groups once the Onboardee has created a Gitlab account
+* [ ] Add to Life Itself once the Onboardee has created a GitHub account
 * [ ] Welcome/Onboarding call complete
 * [ ] Welcomed to the team on standup
 * [ ] Confirm to the requestor that the Onboarding is complete